Shinechaote/irobman-project/docs/Task-information.md

        - Full setup: Being able to execute pick and place with obstacles present (+25)
    - A part of your marks is also fixed on the report (+10)

+   - You need to complete at all the given **5** tasks to qualify for the full marks.

    - We will only consider the checkpoints as complete if you provide a metric or a success rate for each.
    - The format of the report will be the standard TU-Darmstadt format.
    - You can choose any 6 objects from the available 10 objects to show your results.